scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_1/lab_1-guide.md

 * Access to all devices in the lab
 * Understand the KVM/qemu virtualization environment and virsh utility
 * Understanding of the lab topology and components
-* Launch the ContainerLab SONiC topology and access the SONiC nodes
+* Access the SONiC nodes

 ## Virtualization Stack

 The software virtualization stack used in this lab consists of several layers.
 At the base Linux OS level it is possible to run this lab either on bare metal or in a virtualized environment.
 In our dCloud lab we're running the router topology inside a host Ubuntu VM.
 The routers themselves are the SONiC-VS KVM/qemu image (https://sonic.software/) and the Linux virsh utility to launch and shutdown VMs.
 Each sonic-vs nodes' attributes (cpu, memory, interfaces, etc.) are defined in a virsh xml file found here: https://github.com/scurvy-dog/sonic-dcloud/tree/main/1-Intro_to_SONiC_Lab/util/kvm

 For connectivity between virtual routers we use point-to-point UDP tunnels within the host-VM.
 Connectivity could also be done through Linux bridge or OVS instances, but the UDP tunnel option allows the routers to exchange LLDP messages directly without bridge interference.
+For connecitivty between the SONiC VMs and external test VM clients are using linux bridges.

 ![Software Stack](../topo-drawings/software-stack.png)